Aaron98990/ways-of-the-game/advantage.md

 Advantage also includes holding.
 Most offenses occur at a single point (push, charge, jumps at) but holding occurs at many points and continuously while a player is being held.

-If a foul by the defending team occurs in the penalty area and after a couple a seconds a goal is not scored (even if there is a shot on goal even an open goal), a penalty kick should be awarded.
+If an offense punished by a penalty kick occurs in the penalty area and after a couple a seconds a goal is not scored (even if there is a shot on goal even an open goal), a penalty kick should be awarded.
 Goals are scored from penalty kicks 70% of time while goals are scored from shots in the penalty area about 15% of the time.
 The non-offending team will benefit from the penalty kick than the advantage.

-For a foul near the penalty area (about 10 yards from the 18th), the only advantage is a goal or an attempted shot on an open goal.
-A free kick where the ball is still and opponents are 10 yards away is usually more advantageous than a shot in open play.
+For an offense near the penalty area (about 10 yards from the 18th) or indirect free kick in the opponent's peanlty area, the only advantage is a goal or an attempted shot on an open goal.
+A free kick where the ball is still and opponents are 10 yards away or on the goal line is usually more advantageous than a shot in open play.
 - [Referee brings back foul.](https://youtu.be/KxzzvrqVcyY?si=sRhIDjXy7s-jo5IJ&t=858)

 Do not play advantage on offenses against the goalkeeper in their own penalty area unless a clear promising attack.
 Prefer the goalkeeper to not do something dumb.